trisdauvergne/milestone-project-03/README.md

 ### Content
 - Copy for the site has been written by Tristan Dauvergne
-- Copy written within the item rows has been created based on information from the online retailers
+- Copy written within the item rows has been created based on information from linked external online retailers

 ### Media
 - Cover images by Mike Von on [Unsplash](https://unsplash.com/@thevoncomplex)
+- Images used in the lists are linked directly to the retailers' websites

 ### Acknowledgments
 This site has been built as my Milestone 3 Project to demonstrate my understanding of Python, object-oriented programming, the Flask framework, non-relational databases and non-relational data modelling.
 I decided to go down the route of an online shopping app for the following reasons: